 In September, 2010, Daemen College was awarded a grant of $1,425,600.00 from the U.S. Department of Health & Human Services (HHS) to provide support for advanced practice nursing students.
 This funding is helping to expand the nurse practitioner workforce in Western New York.
 Only two institutions in New York State were among the 26 recipients nationwide.
 Read more.

 In November of 2009, The Nursing Department received $18,000 in grant funding from The Community Health Foundation of Western and Central New York.
 The three-year grant will enable the Daemen Nursing Program to provide scholarships to two students in their final year of the Adult Nurse Practitioner (ANP) Program, with the goal of encouraging emphasis in geriatric care.
+This grant was renewed for an additional three years.

 Mary Lou Rusin, Professor, Nursing Department Chair